Peksli/NinjaGame/README.md

-Platformer written on python with help of pygame
+Platformer written on python with help of pygame(demo)